hannutt/FlaskApi/README.md

 Main features

-ACCESS TO DATABASE USING HTML-UI & OTHER HTML-UI FEATURES.
+ACCESS TO LOCAL DATABASE USING HTML-UI & OTHER HTML-UI FEATURES.

 The program can search for all mongodb databases and their collections on the computer using MongoDB's list_database_names method.
 After the search, the user can select them for use via the HTML interface.
 You can perform CRUD operations on the database you have selected.
 Selecting a database is easy, select a database from the html dropdown menu and click the Select button.